DAVID JAMESON, FAIA (1967-)

 2003 - The Burning Tree Residence, 6932 Blaisdell Road, Bethesda MD.
 Located in a neighborhood of traditional ranches and colonials.
 Sold in 2004 to Brian Ferguson and Audrey Sugimura.
 Photos by Hoachlander Davis Photography.

-2005 - The Steven Calem and Sandra Rubin House, 7404 Fairfax Road, Bethesda MD.
-Originally a brick colonial constructed in 1939, Jameson rebuilt the house as a reinvention of the existing massing with linear stucco walls used to wrap and protect a stone pavilion inserted within.
+2005 - The Steven Calem and Sandra Rubin Renovation, 7404 Fairfax Road, Bethesda MD.
+Originally a brick colonial constructed in 1939.

 2005 - The David Harris and Elena Sterlin Renovation, aka Spout Run Residence, 2758 North Nelson Street, Arlington VA.
 Original house built in 1977.
 Photos by Paul Warchol.